 A professional polling organisation, the British Market Research Bureau

-(BMRB), was commissioned to compile a weekly record chart using sales figures
+(BMRB), were commissioned to compile a weekly record chart using sales figures

 taken from a pool of 500 record shops, more than twice as many as for any